Listing assets

 Then click the box, All assets of this division:

-The "Properties and assets" page with an "All assets of this division" box
+The "Properties and assets" page with the "All assets of this division" link

 In this example, we want to associate a photo of a chair with the asset named “Chair”: